 Are you ready to buy a house?

-Going to open houses on Sunday afternoons is one thing, but getting serious about making a home purchase is another.
+Going to open houses on Sunday afternoons is one thing (albeit made more complicated with social distancing).
+But getting serious about making a home purchase is another.

 “You should have some level of job and income security before venturing into the market,” said Joe Parsons, senior loan officer with PFS Funding in Dublin, California, in an interview.